-Here is the free printable Summer house cleaning list I promised you!
-One more in my series of monthly organization printables to help keep you on track and not overwhelmed as you clean and organize your house.
-Let’s tackle one room at a time shall we, that’s what works for me to finally get it all done.
+Summer house cleaning list I promised you is here!
+One more in my series of monthly organization printables to help keep you on track and not get overwhelmed.

-I created monthly organization printables on The Typical Mom to break down house cleaning and purging into a monthly process, this Summer house cleaning list is for the months of June – August.
-Using these checklists can keep you on track, make sure you don’t forget something, and remind you of things that need to be cleaned or gone through that you may have forgotten or overlooked. (originally published 6/17)
+I created monthly organization printables on The Typical Mom to break down house cleaning and purging into a monthly process.
+This Summer house cleaning list is for the months of June – August.
+Using our summer cleaning checklist can keep you on track.
+And make sure you don’t forget anything!
+Spring cleaning continued in an organized way. (originally published 6/17, affiliate links present)

-We are always so busy during this time of year when most of our kids are out of school that you don’t want to be cleaning the whole time, BUT it is a great time to do some things on the days you’re at home.
+We are always so busy during this time of year.
+Our kids are out of school and I don’t want to be cleaning the whole time.
+BUT it is a great time to do some purging and have them help!

 Here are a few items that will help you get the tasks on this summer house cleaning list done: